bocarw121/find-employees-angular/README.md

 -   How to handle routing
 -   Handling conditionals in templates with `*ngIf`
 -   Handling looping in templates with `*ngFor`
--   Dealing with `ActivatedRoute` to get `params` passed in to the route
+-   Dealing with `ActivatedRoute` to get `params` passed into the route
 -   Dealing with `Location` to navigate the user to different pages
 -   How to mark class fields as input properties using the `@input()` decorator
 -   Modify Observable data streams using rxjs